jhu-ip/cs220-f24/syllabus.md

 that you complete them fully.
 We will review the solutions to these exercises either fully or just the important parts in class sessions.
-In general, we will *not* post solutions to the in-class exercises --- if you are having trouble completing an exercise, seek help office hours, or on Piazza.
+In general, we will *not* post solutions to the in-class exercises --- if you are having trouble completing an exercise, seek help in office hours, or on Piazza.
 We will have an option for you to submit your solutions on gradescope and get autograder feedback on them.

+**Code Reviews (Optional)**

+Students can benefit from close review of their code in discussion with a course instructor.
+You have the option to schedule one or more reviews of your individual coding assignments with a course instructor.
+These will typically take 30-45 minutes each, and successful completion of code reviews for 2 different assignments will result in a 100% "fudge" grade.
+"Successful completion" is based on your ability to explain your code to the instructor and answer what-if questions about it.
+Each code review must take place within the three weeks immediately following that homework's due date.

+**Fudge Grade**

+Students typically do better in some aspects of the course than others.
+The "fudge grade" is a percentage of your final grade that duplicates your best performance from the individual grade categories listed below or the optional code reviews, but not group projects.
+For example, if you successfully complete 2 code reviews, then your fudge grade will contribute a full 3 points to your final grade.
+If you don't have 2 successful code reviews, but your highest individual grade category is 90% in handwritten homework, then your fudge grade will contribute 2.7 points towards your final grade.

 **Grading Breakdown**

--   5% - Particpation (physical attendance and active participation)
+-   5% - particpation (physical attendance and active participation)
     - <emph>You must attend 85% of the classes to receive full attendance credit (i.e., your attendance/participation percentage will be divided by 0.85 and then capped at 100%.) </emph>
--   6% - handwritten homework (3 total; due dates vary, will be listed
+-   6% - handwritten homework (3 total; due dates vary; will be posted on Canvas)
-    on Piazza)

--   30% - individual coding homework (4.5 total; due dates vary, will be
+-   28% - individual coding homework (5 total; point values and due dates vary; will be listed on Canvas)
-    listed on Piazza)

--   14% - midterm coding project (in teams)
+-   14% - midterm coding project (in teams, due ??)

--   15% - midterm exam (in class, Friday March 8th)
+-   15% - midterm exam (in class, Friday October ?)

--   15% - final coding project (in teams)
+-   14% - final coding project (in teams, due ??)

--   15% - final exam
+-   15% - final exam (time assigned by registrar in Computing Common Block A)

+-   3% - fudge grade (see above)

 All scores and grader commentary on your homework and project submissions, as well as exams, will be available via Gradescope.
 Please